 Description.
-The rubber boa is a small to medium sized snake that may reach about 80 cm.
+The Northern rubber boa is a small to medium sized snake that may reach about 80 cm.
 It has a blunt head with small eyes and a blunt tail.
-Rubber boas vary in color from olive greenish to dark brown, usually with a yellow belly.
+Northern rubber boas vary in color from olive greenish to dark brown, usually with a yellow belly.

 Habitat.
-Rubber boas live in many habitats, including moist forest, dry pine forest, and shrubby habitats.
+Northern rubber boas live in many habitats, including moist forest, dry pine forest, and shrubby habitats.
 They seem to be more common where there is moisture such as streams or moist soil underground, although the surface soil may be dry.

 Conservation status.
-Rubber boas occur widely in Washington, and can be locally common, even though they may be difficult to observe.
+Northern rubber boas occur widely in Washington, and can be locally common, even though they may be difficult to observe.
 Their populations appear to be healthy.
-Habitat destruction is probably the major threat to local populations of rubber boas.
+Habitat destruction is probably the major threat to local populations of Northern rubber boas.